 ART.
-331. Credits allowed stockholders of personal service corporation.-A stockholder of a personal service corporation is entitled to credit for the purpose of the normal tax only for amounts received in distribution of earnings or profits of the corporation accumulated since February 28, 1913, and prior to January 1, 1918.
-See sections 201 and 216 of the statute and articles 1541 and 301.
-In addition to the credits ordinarily allowed to an individual a stockholder of a personal service corporation is entitled to the following credits: (a) a credit against net income for the purpose of the normal tax only of his proportionate share of such dividends from a corporation subject to tax and of such interest not entirely exempt from tax upon obligations of the United States and bonds of the War Finance Corporation as are received by the personal service corporation, and (b) a credit against income tax of the stockholder's proportionate share of income, war profits and excess profits taxes of the personal service corporation paid or accrued during the taxable year to a foreign country upon income derived from sources therein, or to any possession of the United States, subject to the limitations of section 222 of the statute.
-See articles 381-384.
+331. Credits allowed stockholders of personal service corporaaddition to the credits ordinarily allowed to an individual a stockholder of a personal service corporation is entitled to the following credits: (a) a credit against net income for the purpose of the normal tax only of his proportionate share of such dividends from a corporation subject to tax and of such interest not entirely exempt from tax upon obligations of the United States and bonds of the War Finance Corporation as are received by the personal service corporation, and (b) a credit against income tax of the stockholder's proportionate share of income, war profits and excess profits taxes of the personal service corporation paid or accrued during the taxable year to a foreign country upon income derived from sources therein, or to any possession of the United States, subject to the limitations of section 222 of the statute.
+See articles 381-385.